BridgingBigData/BridgingBigData.github.io/pages/bbd2020agenda.md

 **Topics:**
 * Emmanuel Akintunde, Dan Linzell, **Full-Scale Experiments for Development and Validation of a Robust Damage Detection Tool**, University of Nebraska-Lincoln

 * Brandon, O'Brien Chin, Brian Ricks, **A Novel Visualization and Interactive Tool for Bridge Repair Probabilities**, University of Nebraska at Omaha

 * [Yashar Eftekhar Azam](https://ceps.unh.edu/person/yashar-eftekhar-azam), **A framework for hybrid nonlinear simulation of bridges with online model updating suitable for hard real‐time computing**, University of New Hampshire

+* Jiyoung Lee and Brendan Barnes, **Vision-based Bridge Inspection using Unmanned Aerial Vehicles under Real-time Operation**, University of Nebraska-Lincoln

+* Jiyoung Lee and Anoop Mishra, **Rust Recognition on Steel Bridge Members using Onboard Hardware Acceleration**, University of Nebraska-Lincoln and Omaha

+* Sepehr Pashoutani, **Fully Automated Ground Penetrating Radar Data Processing Tool for On-Site Assessment of Concrete Bridge Decks**, University of Nebraska-Lincoln

 ## Closing Remarks: The way forward
 2:45 to 3:00 p.m.
 CT (15 mins)